2672477/PlantPal/README.md

 No funding was received from FALLOUT, and the project was never approved there.
 Since FALLOUT uses Lookout, I kindly request that project hours be evaluated based on my submitted journal entries.

+P.S.-PERMISSION WAS TAKEN FROM @phthallo FOR DOING IT THIS WAY.

 Thank you for your consideration.

 ---